risk-first/website/menagerie/Dependency-Risk.md

 In Rich Hickey's talk, [Simple Made Easy](https://www.infoq.com/presentations/Simple-Made-Easy) he discusses the difference between _simple_ software systems and _easy_ ones, heavily stressing the virtues of simple over easy.
 It's an incredible talk and well worth watching.

 But.
 Living systems are not simple.
-And, they evolved to this level of complexity through because life was _easier_ that way.
+They evolved to this level of complexity though because life was _easier_ that way.
+In the other direction, life is first _harder_ and then _impossible_, and then an evolutionary dead-end.

 Depending on things makes _your job easier_.
 It's just [division of labour](https://en.wikipedia.org/wiki/Division_of_labour) and dependency hiearchies, as we saw in [Hierarchies and Modularization](Complexity-Risk#Hierarchies-and-Modularization).

 Our economic system and our software systems exhibit the same tendency-towards-complexity.
+For example, the television in my house now is _vastly more complicated_ than the one in my home when I was a child.
+But, it contains much more functionality and consumes much less power and space.

 ## Event Dependencies